 |Job Skills||Communication, creativity, dexterity, drawing ability|

 |Median Salary (2017)*||$49,160 (all craft and fine artists)|

 |Job Growth (2016-2026)*||7% (fine artists, including illustrators, painters and sculptors)|

 While there are no education requirements for cartoon artists, many individuals choose to attend art school or pursue a bachelor's degree in fine arts.
 The U.S. Bureau of Labor Statistics (BLS) reports that while in school, students should take classes in typography, drawing, computer graphics and lettering.
 Artists need to continue to educate themselves on social and political issues and learn different styles to continue to improve and advance their drawing and creative abilities.

 Cartoon artists must have exceptional drawing abilities and be highly creative.
 Artists must be able to communicate their ideas effectively and have the ability to link stories and ideas.
 They need to be able to manage their time efficiently and be self-motivated.
 Cartoon artists can find more employment opportunities by having computer skills and understanding different software programs.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) estimates that employment of fine artists (which includes cartoon artists) will have slower than average growth of 3% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) estimates that employment of fine artists (which includes cartoon artists) will have an average growth of 7% from 2016-2026.
 A decline in employment opportunities for cartoon artists working for print publications is expected, though they may look to online-based media for work.
-Fine and craft artists made median annual earnings of $45,080 in 2015, according to the BLS.
+Fine and craft artists made median annual earnings of $49,160 in 2017, according to the BLS.